-When referring to the register definitions for the OCCS in the 56F8300 Peripheral User Manual, use the register definitions without the internal Relaxation Oscillator, since the 56F8345/56F8145 devices do NOT contain this oscillator.
+When referring to the register definitions for the OCCS in the 56F8300 Peripheral User Manual, use the register definitions without the internal Relaxation Oscillator, since the 56F8367/56F8167 do NOT contain this oscillator.

-Part 4 Memory Map
+Part 4 Memory Operating Modes (MEM)

-The 56F8345 and 56F8145 devices are 16-bit motor-control chips based on the 56800E core.
+The 56F8367 and 56F8167 devices are 16-bit motor-control chips based on the 56800E core.
 These parts use a Harvard-style architecture with two independent memory spaces for Data and Program.
-On-chip
+On-chip RAM and Flash memory are used in both spaces.